Kungi/hackers-little-helpers.com/_posts/2015-02-01-timestamps-and-time-ranges-in-org-mode.markdown

 categories: emacs org-mode
 ---

-In org-mode there are two kinds of timestamps.
-Active and inactive ones.
+In org-mode there are two kinds of timestamps, active and inactive.
 This is an inactive timestamp `[2015-01-29 Thu]` and this is an active one `<2015-01-29 Thu>`.
 Active timestamps can be clicked on and link to the agenda.